IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The Resource Server shall use the introspection results as access token claims in all access control evaluations as depicted in Section [3.72.7](#3727-expected-actions).

 The Resource Server may cache introspection results for a given access token in case the introspection result contains an expiry field.
 This cache shall not extend the period as defined by the expiry field.
-If no expiry field is provided, the introspection results must not be cached.
+If no expiry field is provided, the Resource Server shall not cache the introspection results.

 ### 3.102.5 Security Considerations
 The Resource Server shall securely identify itself towards the Authorization Server by using credentials agreed between the Authorization Server and Resource Server.

-At minimum ,the Authorization Server and Resource Server shall support the use of *Bearer* tokens for Resource Server authentication as defined in [OAuth2.1, Section 7.2].
+At minimum, the Authorization Server and Resource Server shall support the use of *Bearer* tokens for Resource Server authentication as defined in [OAuth2.1, Section 7.2].
 To obtain a bearer token, the Resource Server may request such a token from the Authorization Server, reusing the client credential grant flow as described in the Get Access Token [ITI-71] transaction (see [ITI TF-2: 3.71.4.1.2.1 Client Credential Grant Type](#3714121-client-credential-grant-type)).

 An Authorization Server that supports the Authorization Server Metadata Option (see [ITI TF-1: 34.2.1](#3421-authorization-server-metadata-option)) should provide the available token introspection authentication options as part of its metadata document.